glewe/software-license-manager-class/README.md

 echo $LIC->getKey();
 ```
 ## $LIC->load() ##
-This method will load trhe license details from the license server.
+This method will load the license details from the license server.
 Example:
 ```php
 $LIC->setKey('5766474b540');
 $LIC->load();